OctopusDeploy/docs/docs/packaging-applications/build-servers/appveyor/index.md

 You can use AppVeyor to automatically package your applications from your source control repository, push the packaged application to the [built-in Octopus repository](/docs/packaging-applications/package-repositories/built-in-repository/index.md), and create and deploy releases.

-## Configuring an AppVeyor Project for Octopus
+## Configuring an AppVeyor project for Octopus

 To use AppVeyor with a source code repository, you'll need to create and configure a project.
 See the [AppVeyor docs](https://www.appveyor.com/docs/) for instructions.

-## Configure the Build
+## Configure the build

 Once you've added a project with a repository, you need to configure the build.
 In the settings for your AppVeyor project, navigate to the **build** page and check the check-box for the **Package Web Applications for Octopus deployment** option.